 Google understands that technology is changing not just how employees work together but also how teachers interact with their students.
 There are better ways to communicate with students and help them achieve their academic goals than just lecturing them in a classroom.
 A decade ago, Google introduced Google Apps for Education to help fill this void.
-With Google Apps rebranded as G Suite, it was time to breathe new life and new features into the education program with: G Suite for Education.
+With Google Apps rebranded as G Suite (Google Apps), it was time to breathe new life and new features into the education program with: G Suite for Education.

 Educators have access to: